vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 A nice exercise is to write out mathematically the operations happening here, and see that we do indeed arrive at the same result.
 However, I will save myself ~~you~~ the pain here.

+![img/tensor-parallel-mlp.png]
+> A diagram of a tensor parallel MLP from the Megatron paper.

 Another example is an embedding layer in a transformer.
 We can split the embedding matrix along the vocabulary dimension, resulting in a shards of shape